guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 ```

 >[!info]
 >In the upgrade process the old pod gets destroyed, and a new one is created.
 Helm verifies the files and templates in the chart and then renders the manifest files in their final form.
+Obs: always use atomic with the upgrade

+>[!note]
+>Every time when a deployment is upgraded, Helm will restore the previous state data (revision history) in a secret in Kubernetes.
+It creates a new secret for each revision that are stored in the encoded format.

 To see more details about a particular release:

 ```shell
 helm history nginx-release
 ```

+If a deployment is uninstalled, it will also delete all the previous revisions <span style="color: #3588E9">--></span> it's important to keep history of the deployments.
+Helm can restore (rollback) the application from any state if the release history is available.

 To return to a previous revision of a release: